 This could be attributed to a number of factors, such as the fact that cars have become more reliable, lasting longer, and the amount of scrappage has dipped.

-Even though the number of families in the UK has gradually increased, the percentage owning cars has stayed roughly the same since 1971.
-In 2016, 43 per cent of families owned one car or van while 34 per cent of families owned at least two – the highest percentage of multi-car families ever.
+43 per cent of families in the east owned at least two cars– the highest percentage of multi-car families ever.
 This saw the introduction of multi-car insurance, as car owners sought to protect more than one vehicle at a time.

-In fact, there was almost one car for every person in the UK holding a driver's licence in 2014, with some 45.5 million active records held by the DVLA.
+In fact, 75% of the UK held a driver's licence in 2019, with over 48 million active records held by the DVLA.

-The government changed the way it approached new car tax in March of this year to cope with the number of new vehicles using the roads, imposing a blanket cost of £140 per year, unless said vehicle produced zero emissions.
+The government changed the way it approached new car tax in March 2018 to cope with the number of new vehicles using the roads, imposing a blanket cost of £140 per year, unless said vehicle produced zero emissions.

-But even though the car is still the most popular form of transport, there has been a drop in car use per person in the UK, with fewer commutes in particular taken by car.
+But even though the car is still the most popular form of transport, there has been a drop by 40% in the last two decades, of young people holding a driving license.